The Book of Mormon (musical): Broadway (2011–present)

 In April 2013, Stanley Wayne Mathis joined the cast as Mafala Hatimbi.
-In May 2013, Jon Bass left the role of Elder Cunningham, and was replaced by Cody Jamison Strand.
+In May 2013, Jon Bass left the role of Elder Cunningham and was replaced by Cody Jamison Strand.
 After Doyle and Strand's contracts finished in January 2014, Rouleau and Ben Platt (who had previously played the role of Elder Cunningham while in Chicago with Rouleau) joined the Broadway cast to reprise their roles as Elder Price and Elder Cunningham.
 On August 26, 2014, Grey Henson took over for Loehr as Elder McKinley.
 Henson had previously played the role on the first national tour.
 Rouleau and Platt left Broadway in January 2015.
-They were replaced by Gavin Creel and Christopher John O'Neill who played the roles of Price and Cunningham (respectively) on the first national tour.
+They were replaced by Gavin Creel and Christopher John O'Neill, who played the roles of Price and Cunningham (respectively) on the first national tour.
 On January 3, 2016, Creel left the show after three and a half years.
-He was replaced by Kyle Selig, former second national tour Elder Price standby, who was scheduled to play the role through February 21, 2016.
+He was replaced by Kyle Selig, former Broadway and second national tour Elder Price standby, who was scheduled to play the role through February 21, 2016.

 On January 25, 2016, Christopher John O'Neill was temporarily replaced by longtime Elder Cunningham standby Nyk Bielak.
-Bielak has been a standby for Elder Cunningham in all three North American companies before becoming the Broadway Elder Cunningham.
+Bielak had been a standby for Elder Cunningham in all three North American companies before becoming the Broadway Elder Cunningham.
 On February 17, 2016, Nic Rouleau announced via Twitter that he would be taking over the role of Elder Price starting on February 23, 2016.
 This was Rouleau's third time playing the role on Broadway; he previously played the role in Chicago, the second national tour, and most recently, the West End.
 O'Neill and Rouleau's first performance together was on February 23, 2016.
-August 21, 2016 was Grey Henson's last performance as Elder McKinley.
-On August 23, 2016, Henson was replaced by Stephen Ashfield who came over from the West End Production.
-On November 7, 2016, Nikki Rene Daniels announced she was pregnant with her second child, and would be going on maternity leave.
-Later that week, Kim Exum then took over the role of Nabalungi.
+August 21, 2016, was Grey Henson's last performance as Elder McKinley.
+On August 23, 2016, Henson was replaced by Stephen Ashfield, who came over from the West End Production.
+On November 7, 2016, Nikki Rene Daniels announced that she was pregnant with her second child and would be going on maternity leave.
+Later that week, Kim Exum took over the role of Nabalungi.

 On February 20, 2017, Chris O'Neill and Daniel Breaker had their final performances as Elder Cunningham and Mafala Hatimbi.
 O'Neill was replaced by Brian Sears, who came over from the London production.
 Breaker was replaced by Billy Eugene Jones.
 On February 18, 2018, after six and a half years with the show, original cast member Nic Rouleau played his final performance as Elder Price.
 Original cast member Brian Sears also left the production that day.
 Rouleau was replaced by Dave Thomas Brown.
 Sears was replaced by longtime Elder Cunningham (on both Broadway and the second national tour) Cody Jamison Strand.
 Other Broadway cast members include original Broadway cast member Lewis Cleale as Joseph Smith/Mission President and other roles, and Derrick Williams as the General.